Donald Michie

 Donald Michie (/ˈmɪki/; 11 November 1923 – 7 July 2007) was a British researcher in artificial intelligence.
 During World War II, Michie worked for the Government Code and Cypher School at Bletchley Park, contributing to the effort to solve "Tunny", a German teleprinter cipher.

+He founded The Turing Institute in Glasgow in 1982, alongside Peter Mowforth and Tim Niblett.
+In 1984, the institute worked under contract from Radian Corp to develop code for the Space Shuttle auto-lander.

 Early life and education

 Michie was born in Rangoon, Burma.
 He attended Rugby School and won a scholarship to study classics at Balliol College, Oxford.
 In early 1943, however, looking for some way to contribute to the war effort, Michie instead attempted to enrol on a Japanese language course in Bedford for intelligence officers.
 On arrival, it transpired that he had been misinformed, and instead he trained in cryptography, displaying a natural aptitude for the subject.
 Six weeks later, he was recruited to Bletchley Park and was assigned to the "Testery", a section which tackled a German teleprinter cipher.
 During his time at Bletchley Park he worked with Alan Turing, Max Newman and Jack Good.
 Michie and Good were on the initial staff of the Newmanry.

 Fom 1945 to 1952 he studied at Balliol College, Oxford.
 He received his Doctor of Philosophy (D Phil) degree for research in mammalian genetics, in 1953.